 As if these strawberry bars could get any more delicious, try topping them with the following when serving:

-You can even drizzle a simple glaze on top of the bars to add an extra hint of sweetness.
+You can even drizzle a simple powdered sugar icing on top of the bars to add an extra hint of sweetness.
 Simply stir together 1 cup powdered sugar with 1-2 Tablespoons of milk and then drizzle the mixture over the crumb topping.

 Strawberry Crumb Bars Recipe